-Some experienced beekeepers choose to never mark queens.
+Some experienced beekeepers choose to never mark their bees.
 But most hobby or small-scale beekeeper enjoy the benefits of having a marked queen.

 A Marked Queen is Easier to Find

 For new beekeepers, having a marked queen makes it much easier to actually find her.
-Sometimes the beekeeper needs to be able to locate the queen for various hive maintenance tasks.
+Sometimes the beekeeper needs to be able to locate her for various hive maintenance tasks.

 Of course with experience, everyone gets better at locating her in the hive.
 However, once you get to the stage where you can “almost always” find your queen bee, having her marked still makes the process much faster.

-When producing your own queen bees, having a marked queen in place makes it much easier to find her and to know that she is indeed the older queen from which eggs were taken and not a replacement.
+When producing your own queen bees, having her marked makes it much easier to find her.
+You can know that she is indeed the older queen from which eggs were taken and not a replacement.

 Honey bee swarming is a natural occurrence in healthy colonies.
 When inspecting a hive that you know had a marked queen, you may find an unmarked queen.

-What does it mean when you find an unmarked queen in a hive that had a marked queen previously?
+What does it mean when you find an unmarked queen in a hive that had a marked one previously?

-- the colony has swarmed and you are seeing a new queen
+- the colony has swarmed and you are seeing a new one

-- the paint/marker has rubbed off the old queen
+- the paint/marker has rubbed off the old one

-- the colony is preparing to swarm or replace their queen-you temporarily have 2 in there!
+- the colony is preparing to swarm or replace her-you temporarily have 2 in there!

-The bottom line is that having marked queens in your beehives will let you know (for the most part) when the queen has changed.
-The original queen has been replaced for whatever reason.
+The bottom line is that having marked queens in your beehives will let you know (for the most part) when the colony has replaced her-for whatever reason.

 Queen Bee Colors Reflect Her Age